• Home

 Have your student get permission from the lecturer to record their presentations.
 Listening to a discussion or lecture after hearing it the first time may be a more effective way for your creative learner to recall and put into practice what they’ve learned.
 For students who are auditory learners, this will help them hear the material a second time and discern what is most important.

 After listening to the material, the student will write down the most important facts for their notes.
-Engaging the kinesthetic side in the physical act of writing as well as the linguistic intelligence through the words being written will help the student use multiple intelligences to remember what they’ve heard in the lecture.
+Engaging the kinesthetic side in the physical act of writing as well as the linguistic intelligence through the words being written, will help the student use multiple intelligences to remember what they’ve heard in the lecture.

 Other college posts you might find useful: